pratik-garg/Namaste-React-one-/01_inception/theory.md

 Q: What is CDN?
 Why do we use it?
 A: A content delivery network (CDN) refers to a geographically distributed group of servers that work together to provide fast delivery of Internet content.
 The main use of a CDN is to deliver content through a network of servers in a secure and efficient way.

-⚡ Benefits of a CDN
+Q: Benefits of a CDN
 Benefit	Explanation
 🚀 Faster Load Time	Content is delivered from a nearby server → less latency.
 🧭 Global Reach	Users worldwide get the same speed.